This manual describes how to configure the IACBOX in order to use various backends for guest authentication and also for the WebAdmin interface.

 The module External Authentication allows Surf-LAN users to use the default Ticket Login box on the Customer Logon Page to authenticate with credentials, which are available on external sources.
 The supported authentication methods are:

-- The Local Database is always available, even if the module External Authentication is not licensed.
-The usage of the Local Database relates to the Local Users which can be created in the WebAdmin menu Tickets / Users.
+The Local Database is always available, even if the module External Authentication is not licensed.
+The usage of the Local Database relates to the Local Users which can be created in the WebAdmin menu Users/Tickets / Users.

 Define a Ticket Template¶

 If the External Authentication is used for the Client Logon Page, then a Ticket Template must be configured for this module.
-After activating the External Authentication in the WebAdmin menu Modules / Authentication, navigate to Tickets / Templates.
+After activating the External Authentication in the WebAdmin menu Login methods / External authentication, navigate to Users/Tickets / Templates.
 Select a desired template to edit or create a new one for this case and configure the restrictions according to your requirements.
 Before saving the Ticket Template, activate the checkbox for Authentication, which can be found in the section Modules.

 Activate User Template¶

 If the External Authentication is being used to authenticate WebAdmin users, a User Template must be activated for this module.
-Therefore switch to the WebAdmin menu System / Manage User and create a new User Group which can be used for WebAdmin users which do authenticate via the External Authentication.
+Therefore switch to the WebAdmin menu System / WebAdmin user and create a new User Group which can be used for WebAdmin users which do authenticate via the External Authentication.

 It’s now possible to configure any External Authentication as Use for WebAdmin, then the User Group called ExtAuth can be assigned to it.